Simon Lake: Legacy

 Simon Lake class; USS Simon Lake (AS-33) was in service between 1964 and 1999.

 In 1989 Simon Lake was inducted into the Toms River (New Jersey) Schools' Hall of Fame.

 A Milford, Connecticut grammar school named in his honor closed in June 2010.
 Lake's Bay in West Atlantic City, New Jersey is where he tested prototypes.

-An Atlantic Highlands, NJ street, Simon Lake Drive, at the marina was named in his honor.
+An Atlantic Highlands, New Jersey street, Simon Lake Drive, at the marina was named in his honor.